scrapy/scrapy/docs/topics/logging.rst

 Logging from Spiders
 ====================

-Scrapy provides a :data:`~scrapy.spiders.Spider.logger` within each Spider instance, which can be accessed and used like this::
+Scrapy provides a :data:`~scrapy.Spider.logger` within each Spider instance, which can be accessed and used like this::

     import scrapy